susesKaninchen/gyroBot/readme.md

-# ShowRobot
+# GyroRobot

-Use the ESP-12F WiFi module and the gyro sensor of your smartphone to control a robot
+Use the ESP-12E WiFi module and the gyro sensor of your smartphone to control a robot

 ## Components used in this in this project: